Joe Stecher: World Heavyweight Wrestling Champion

 In the following years, Stecher continued his ascent by defeating established grapplers like Jess Westergaard, Ad Santel, Bob Managoff Sr., Marin Plestina, and Adolph Ernst, all in straight falls, and all in 15 minutes or less.
-Then with Gotch in attendance on July 5, 1915 in Omaha, Nebraska, Stecher defeated the reigning American Heavyweight Champion, Charles Cutler to claim professional wrestling's world heavyweight championship.
+Then with Gotch in attendance on July 5, 1915, in Omaha, Nebraska, Stecher defeated the reigning American Heavyweight Champion, Charles Cutler to claim professional wrestling's world heavyweight championship.
 At just 22 years old, Joe Stecher became the youngest world champion in history up to that point, yet he remained in the vast shadow of Gotch, who had retired a couple years earlier without ever losing the title and was thus still acknowledged by the public as professional wrestling's true champion.
-As a result, a Gotch vs. Stecher "dream match" was arranged for July 18, 1916 and was promoted as being professional wrestling's biggest matchup since Gotch's battles with George Hackenschmidt a decade earlier.
+As a result, a Gotch vs. Stecher "dream match" was arranged for July 18, 1916, and was promoted as being professional wrestling's biggest matchup since Gotch's battles with George Hackenschmidt a decade earlier.
 Unfortunately, the bout never materialized, as Gotch broke a fibula in his leg while wrestling Managoff as part of a traveling circus, and his health deteriorated until he eventually died on December 16, 1917.

 Despite having never faced Gotch (though it is speculated that he had dominated the aging champion in an impromptu sparring session), Stecher reigned as the sport's elite star while also beginning a legendary rivalry with a new professional wrestling sensation named Ed "Strangler" Lewis.
 Stecher and Lewis wrestled for the first time on October 20, 1915, when a then-unknown Lewis was counted out after over two hours when he fell out of the ring and hit his head on a chair.
 The two then rematch on July 4, 1916, where they grappled for nearly five hours before the match was finally ruled a draw.
 After a third draw in 1918, Lewis had achieved notoriety by again managing to avoid being pinned by Stecher, though he was widely criticized for employing a defensive/avoiding style, while Stecher was usually the dominant aggressor.
 Nevertheless, it was Stecher who would win the majority of their contests over the course of the next five years.

+Between championship reigns, Stecher was defeated by the 290 lb Gobar Guha on October 27, 1921, at the Convention Hall in Kansas City, in a match that lasted 1 hour and 17 minutes.

 Retirement and post-career

 Stecher retired for good in 1934, but later suffered an emotional breakdown and was institutionalized in the St. Cloud Veteran's Hospital in St. Cloud, Minnesota, where he remained for thirty years.
 In the late 1930s, Lou Thesz met Stecher during a wrestling tour in Minnesota.
 Thesz recalled that even after many years away from the sport Stecher still retained his elite wrestling skills.
 Thesz and some other wrestlers worked out with Stecher, and Stecher easily dispatched them during a sparring session.
-He died on March 29, 1974 at age 80.
+He died on March 29, 1974, at age 80.